Sometimes you might want to know, for troubleshooting reasons, what AD Site your machine belongs to.

 Run the following command:

-In the below example, you can see that my machine is a member of the Default-First-Site-Name Active Directory site.
+You can see that my machine is a member of the Default-First-Site-Name Active Directory site in the below example.

 I hope this small tip has helped you.
 Do you have any other simple ways of finding out the AD site for a workstation or server?
 Please leave a comment below 🙂